Symmetric Polynomials in Tropical Algebra Semirings: Elementarity in Supertropical Semirings

 As mentioned, the scope of Theorem~\ref{THEOREM: Elementarity in idempotent semirings} is limited when it comes to supertropical semirings since $2$ is in general not cancellable.
 In fact, it is cancellable if and only if the supertropical semiring is idempotent, as we get $2 \cdot 1 = 2 = 4 = 2 \cdot 2$.

 So what can we say about elementarity in supertropical semirings?
-The reasoning from the previous section does not work directly, as the symmetrization $\Sym$ no longer has all symmetric polynomials as fixed points; for example Nor can we redefine the symmetrization as the average (rather than the sum) over permutations because natural numbers from $2$ onward (which are actually all equal to $2$) are not cancellable, much less invertible.
+The reasoning from the previous section does not work directly, as the symmetrization $\Sym$ no longer has all symmetric polynomial functions as fixed points; for example

+Nor can we redefine the symmetrization as the average (rather than the sum) over permutations because natural numbers from $2$ onward (which are actually all equal to $2$) are not cancellable, much less invertible.

 As a way of getting around that, we introduce the \df{minimal symmetrization} of a pure monomial in the following way.
 Pick such $n, j, i_1, \ldots, i_j, d_1, \ldots, d_j \in \NN_{\geq 1}$ that ${i_1 < i_2 < \ldots < i_j \leq n}$ and that $d_k$s are pairwise unequal.
 Then